-Comparing the projections through fiscal 2025 with those presented in the previous Outlook Report, the projected year-on-year rate of increase in the CPI (all items less fresh food) for fiscal 2024 is higher, mainly due to the effects of the recent rise in crude oil prices, but that for fiscal 2025 is more or less unchanged.
+Comparing the projections with those presented in the previous Outlook Report, the projected year-on-year rate of increase in the CPI (all items less fresh food) for fiscal 2024 is lower, mainly due to the effects of the government's measures to reduce the household burden of higher gasoline prices and its emergency measures against higher electricity and gas charges; on the other hand, that for fiscal 2025 is somewhat higher due to a dissipation of the effects of these measures.
+The projected rate of increase in this CPI for fiscal 2026 is more or less unchanged.

-The outlook for the CPI (all items less fresh food) depends on the assumptions regarding crude oil prices and the government's economic measures.
+The outlook for the CPI (all items less fresh food) depends on the assumptions regarding crude oil prices and the government's measures.
 Crude oil prices are assumed to decline moderately toward the end of the projection period with reference, for example, to developments in futures markets.
 The government's measures to reduce the household burden of higher gasoline prices, electricity charges, and gas charges had pushed down the year-on-year rates of change in the CPI (all items less fresh food) up through fiscal 2023.
 For fiscal 2024 and 2025, the phasing out of these measures is projected to push up the rates.
 Looking at the CPI (all items less fresh food and energy) -- which is not directly affected by fluctuations in energy prices -- the year-on-year rate of increase is likely to decelerate, due to a gradual waning of the effects of the pass-through to consumer prices of cost increases led by the past rise in import prices, and subsequently be at around 2 percent.